Fort Washington Park

 The Coast Guard planned to auction off the lighthouse, but an outpouring of support for the beacon helped save it.
 The outcry from the public was prompted by the children’s book, The Little Red Lighthouse and the Great Gray Bridge, written by Hildegarde Swift and Lynd Ward in 1942.
 In the popular book, the Little Red Lighthouse is happy and content until a great bridge is built over it.
 In the end, the lighthouse learns that it still has an important job to do and that there is still a place in the world for an old lighthouse.
 The classic tale captured the imaginations of children and adults, many of whom wrote letters and sent money to help save the icon from the auction block.

-The Little Red Lighthouse is owned by the New York City Department of Parks & Recreation and is a member of the Historic House Trust of New York City.
+The Little Red Lighthouse is owned by NYC Parks and is part of the Historic House Trust of New York City.

 Directions to Fort Washington Park

 - "Daddy and Me Adventure" Continues With a Visit to the Little Red Lighthouse